documentcloud/help_center/_help/document_modification.md

     ![OCR reprocess](./images/document_modification/reprocess.png)
 2. Click **“Reprocess”**.

-NOTE: By default, DocumentCloud tries to use the text content embedded in the PDF file, if available.
-If you know that this text is incorrect, and you would prefer to have DocumentCloud use Tesseract to extract the text via optical character recognition, choose the **"Force OCR"** option.
+<p style="background:#c2e5db;padding:0.9em;border-radius:4px;"><b>NOTE:</b> By default, DocumentCloud tries to use the text content embedded in the PDF file, if available.
+If you know that this text is incorrect, and you would prefer to have DocumentCloud use Tesseract to extract the text via optical character recognition, choose the <b>"Force OCR"</b> option.</p>